Lance throws long TD pass before 49ers lose to Chiefs 19-16

 The Niners held out 22 players, including nearly their entire starting defense, along with tight end George Kittle, running back Raheem Mostert, fullback Kyle Juszczyk and offensive linemen Trent Williams and Alex Mack.

-Kansas City took a different approach with only one starter held out in linebacker Willie Gay,
+Kansas City took a different approach, with only one starter held out in linebacker Willie Gay.

 MAHOMES’ DAY